This page was last updated on February 27, 2026.

 First, make sure you have installed Visible Connections browser extension.

-Second example: a page connected to two other pages.
+Second example: a page from another site connected to two other pages.

 Third example: a page connected to a page on another website